 The picture is offered.
 The spate of the rivers,

 And purification.
 Vapour, lift, rebirth.

 We’re all washed up and we’re granted exemption

 From the rules of the classical model…

-Pete Green’s Sheffield Almanac is out now from Longbarrow Press; click here to order the pamphlet.
+Pete Green’s Sheffield Almanac was published by Longbarrow Press in May 2017 (as of April 2022, the pamphlet is temporarily out of stock).
 An essay by Green for the Longbarrow Blog addresses issues of civic identity and civic pride, and examines Sheffield’s status as a ‘City of Making’.
 Click here to read ‘Model City’.